Alone (Masayoshi Takana album) Alone is the 10th studio album by Masayoshi Takanaka, released by Kitty Records on 10 December 1981

 I think that's most of the major stuff I wanted to bring up for my last little week in Tokyo?
 I had some good ass coffees, one with an

-extremely cute latte art on it, courtesy of HatCoffee near Asakusa (they were so chill I loved those guys), I played a lot of rhythm arcade games, I made a PACT to rescue Hatsune Miku from one of those fucked up crane games when I return, and I did a LOT of browsing, staring at all the nerd shit I wanted so badly to buy but couldn't.
-I'm really excited to go back with friends, as there's quite a few things I'd really liked to have done with a group but didn't have the confidence to do myself (maid cafe, don't hate me).
-So looking forward to a return trip whenever that happens ;)
+fucked up crane games when I return, and I did a LOT of browsing, staring at all the nerd shit I wanted so badly to buy but couldn't.
+I'm really excited to go back with friends, as there's quite a

-WILL have a lovely day, idk when you're reading this.
-Please make sure to watch Nirvanna the Band the Show the Movie as it is now released on streaming I believe and you'll really like it I hope :) Okay!
-Goodbye!!!
+Anyways!
+Hope you have had a lovely day.
+Or WILL have a lovely day, idk when you're reading this.
+Please make sure to watch Nirvanna the Band the Show the Movie as it is now